E1Bos/VALocker/readme.md

 ## Usage

 1. Run the `VaLocker.pyw` script to launch the application.
-If it's your first time running the script, it may automatically install the necessary dependencies.
+If it's your first time running the script, it will automatically install the necessary dependencies.
 Wait for the installation process to complete.
 2. Enable all your unlocked agents in the toggle agent screen.
 2. Select your desired agent from the dropdown menu.
 3. Choose any additional options or settings based on your preference.